 Shortly after the September 11 attacks on the World Trade Center and the Pentagon, President George W. Bush announced these as acts of war, and proclaimed a “war on terrorism.”
 But what exactly was to be the target of this war?
 And what precisely did the president mean by terrorism?
 Despite uttering the words “terror,” “terrorist,” or “terrorism” 32 times in his September 20 speech to the nation, he never defined terrorism.

-Homes and businesses of African Americans destroyed by white supremacists during Tulsa Massacre of 1921.
+Homes and businesses of African Americans destroyed by white supremacists during the Tulsa Massacre of 1921.
 Why don’t textbooks call this terrorism?

-Teachers need to engage our students in a deep critical reading of terms — such as “terrorism,” “freedom,” “patriotism,” and “our way of life”—that evoke vivid images but can be used for ambiguous ends.
+Teachers need to engage our students in a deep critical reading of terms — such as “terrorism,” “freedom,” “patriotism,” and “our way of life” — that evoke vivid images but can be used for ambiguous ends.

 I wanted to design a lesson that would get students to surface the definitions of terrorism that they carry around — albeit most likely unconsciously.
 And I wanted them to apply their definitions to a number of episodes, historical and contemporary, which involved some kind of violence or destruction.
 I didn’t know for certain, but my hunch was that as students applied definitions consistently, they might be able to call into question the “We’re Good/They’re Bad” dichotomies that have become even more pronounced on the political landscape.